STRINGSTRING

 Score

-ndhRespiratory nadh dehydrogenase 2/cupric reductase; Transfer of electrons from NADH to the respiratory chain.
+ndhRespiratory NADH dehydrogenase 2/cupric reductase; Transfer of electrons from NADH to the respiratory chain.
 The immediate electron acceptor for the enzyme is believed to be ubiquinone.
-Does not couple the redox reaction to proton translocation (434 aa)
+Does not couple the redox reaction to proton translocation.
+(434 aa)

 Predicted Functional Partners: